positronic57/libsetila/README.md

 The low level I2C and SPI communication is done by the appropriate Linux kernel drivers while the library use the standard read/write IO calls to send/receive data from/to the slave devices on the bus.
 The kernel drivers must be loaded before calling the library IO functions.

-Main resources providided with the library:
+Main resources provided with the library:
 - classes for SPI/I2C master;
 - classes for implementing SPI/I2C slaves;
 - templates for Basic Data Containers (BDC): stack, FIFO queue and circular buffer.
 Readings from different SPI/I2C devices can be stored in those data containers;
-- filters module for digital filtering of the sensor readings;
+- filters module for digital filtering of the sensor readings: moving average filter;
 - support for some common/popular SPI/I2C devices (see supported hardware section).

 The library is not thread safe.